Why Straining Homemade Yogurt Doubles the Protein Content

 Try to make ricotta cheese from yogurt whey instead of cheese whey.
 There is not nearly enough protein left in yogurt whey to make much ricotta cheese.

-2. What are the nutritional numbers of yogurt and whey as they relate to protein content?
+2. What are the nutritional numbers of yogurt and whey related to protein content?

 (I’m no mathematician.
 Many thanks to “Alexa” for helping me with the math.)

 Start with 8.5 grams of protein per 1 cup of regular full-fat yogurt per The Calorie Counter.
 Strain it.

-For the sake of simple numbers, let says you reduce the solids by half (50%) when straining the yogurt.
+For the sake of simple numbers, let’s say you reduce the solids by half (50%) when straining the yogurt.

 This would result in a half-cup of whey and a half-cup of Greek yogurt.
-When it comes to yogurt whey nutrition, 1 cup of whey contains 1.9 grams protein, according to The Calorie Counter.
+When it comes to yogurt whey nutrition, 1 cup of whey contains 1.9 grams of protein, according to The Calorie Counter.
 Accordingly, a half-cup of whey would contain .95 grams of protein.

-That leaves 7.5 grams protein in a half-cup (4 oz) of strained yogurt.
+That leaves 7.5 grams of protein in a half-cup (4 oz) of strained yogurt.